coderamen666/srd-v3.5-md/spells/spells-m-o.md

 abilities or attacks can cross the diagram.
 If the creature tries a Charisma check to break free of the trap (see the *lesser planar binding* spell), the DC increases by 5.
-The creature is immediately released if anything disturbs the diagram---even a straw laid across it.
+The creature is immediately released if anything disturbs the diagram—even a straw laid across it.
 However, the creature itself cannot disturb the diagram either directly or indirectly, as noted above.